 Relations between the United States and Somalia are drawing closer.
 Following the Soviet and Cuban?

-Relations between the United States and Somalia are drawing closer.
+Background: Relations between the United States and Somalia are drawing closer.
 Following the Soviet and Cuban aid to Ethiopian forces in the recent Ogaden war, United States aid has taken the place of Soviet help in Somalia.
 The American special envoy to Somalia, Mr. Richard Moose, has had several rounds of talks with President Mohamed Siad Barre.
 They are believed to have discussed the conditions to be put on further American aid.

 SYNOPSIS: Already, the first shipments of American reconstruction aid to Somalia have arrived in Mogadishu harbour.
 For the past two months US ships have unloaded six million dollars worth of food and nine million dollars worth of transport and administration aid.
 Among the food is maize, rice, vegetable oil arid powdered milk.